Bowl Me Over

 • Serve with

-✔️ It's a complete meal in one pot!
+I love it because it's a complete meal in one pot.
 No need to worry about side dishes, this recipe has you covered.
+The steak comes out nice and tender after cooking all day in the crockpot.

 Ingredients needed to make crock pot steak and potatoes recipe.
 With print overlay.